Advanced placement participation of Minnesota high school students

 An AP grade of at least 3, on a scale of 1 to 5, is an indicator of an ability to do successful work at most colleges.
 Some colleges will grant new entering freshmen college credit if they obtain certain grades on their AP exams.
 Policies on granting college credit vary by college.

-- AP Participation by Minnesota Students
+- AP Participation of Minnesota Student Trends

 - AP Participation by Race/Ethnicity